5.5 National strategy to increase youth participation

 Existence of a national strategy to increase young people's political and civil society participation

-The top-level government authority responsible for the implementation, coordination and monitoring of the National Youth Strategy is the Ministry of Youth and Sports.
-For more information about its responsibilities, implementation and monitoring of the Strategy and Action Plans, see Chapter 1/1.3 National Youth Strategy/Responsible authority.
+The top-level government authority responsible for the implementation, coordination and monitoring of the National Youth Strategy is the Ministry of Tourism and Youth.
+For more information about its responsibilities, implementation and monitoring of the Strategy and Action Plans, see Chapter 1/1.3 National Youth Strategy/Responsible authority

-The National Youth Strategy 2015-2025 has not undergone any revisions/updates since its adoption, as can be found in Chapter 1/1.3 National Youth Strategy/Revisions/updates.
+The National Youth Strategy 2023–2030 has not undergone any revisions/updates since its adoption, as can be seen in Chapter 1/1.3 National Youth Strategy/Revisions/updates.